michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-5-wrapping-it-up.md

   - immutable
   - swift
 ---
 The original problem as posed by Eric Lippert was to write a function to produce all the combinations of k elements from a collection of n elements.
-So far I&#8217;ve ported the code to product all the combinations of k true booleans in a collection of n booleans where k <= n.
+So far I've ported the code to product all the combinations of k true booleans in a collection of n booleans where k <= n.

 We can use the work we've done so far to solve the original problem.
 See [Lippert Part 3][1] to follow along with his post.

 My complete solution is stored as a [gist here][2].

-First I&#8217;ll create a zipWhere method like he did.
+First I'll create a zipWhere method like he did.

 <pre class="brush: swift; title: ; notranslate" title="">extension SequenceOf {
     func zipWhere<S:SequenceType where S.Generator.Element == Bool>(bools:S) -> SequenceOf<T> {